Interested in helping to conserve land for public use or preserve an historic structure from real property that you own?

 If your home is a historic structure, you can donate a conservation easement on the home and continue to live there.
 You may have to grant some degree of access to the public.
 However, depending on the circumstances, this can be limited to enable your continued enjoyment of the property.

-Determining Conservation Contribution Tax Deduction
+Determining Conservation Easement Tax Deduction

 The amount of the charitable deduction is equal to the value of the donated easement.